How To Write Copy That Will Attract Your Potential Customers

 If you just use the one, it needs to relate to your entire page and if you use several, each one needs to relate to the section it’s in.

 Need Some Inspiration?

 If you’re a tutoring business, your CTA could be something like “Enrol Your Child Today”, “Start Your First Month” or “Book Your Free Assessment.”
 Cleaning business?
 How about “Book My Flawless Clean”, “Make My House Sparkle” or “Wow My Visitors.”
 Or, all of them!

 The more you include, the better.
 Obviously, don’t go overboard but you can, and should, use more than one if necessary.
 Keep in mind your CTA’s will vary depending on the type of page you’re writing.
 CTA’s for a beauty clinic, aesthetician or hairdressers will be much more emotion-based than those for contractors.

 That’s because a new roof or a plumbing issue are things you have to pay for but never want to.
 So the motivation is different for buying something you’ll enjoy — such as a beauty treatment or new hairstyle.

-Don’t forget your contact details.
-It’s a critical mistake small businesses make.
+More importantly, don’t forget your contact details.
+It’s a mistake many small businesses make.

 Feel Like An Expert?